rodhomor/JS-remove-marketo-styles/README.md

 This JavaScript removes unwanted / unneeded HTML divs and inline CSS style for embedded Marketo forms.

-By doing so, it allows you to keep your form styles within your site's CSS file.

-And, it keeps you from having to "fight" with the styles that Marketo inline styles and two CSS files that is sent along with their forms.
+It stops your site's CSS form element styles from fighting with those styles that Marketo sends with their forms.